marc-jones/phd_thesis/content/01_introduction/03_brassica.md

 ## The origin of *Brassica napus* and why flowering time is important {#section:intro:brassica}

-The *Brassica* genus is in the same taxonomic family as Arabidopsis, the Brassicaceae[@al_shehbaz_generic_2012], and comprises a large number of economically important vegetable and oil crops that show broad morphological divergence.
+The *Brassica* genus is in the same taxonomic family as Arabidopsis, the Brassicaceae[@al_shehbaz_generic_2012], and comprises a large number of economically important vegetable and oil crops that show broad morphological divergence[@cartea_basic_2011].
 Among the *Brassicas* are both diploid and tetraploid species.
 Diploid species of the *Brassica* genus include *B. rapa* (Chinese cabbage, turnip, and pak choi), *B. oleracea* (kale, cabbage, broccoli, cauliflower, and Brussels sprout), and *B. nigra* (black mustard).
 A theory proposed by Woo Jan-choon in 1935, that has become known as the triangle of U, posits that ancestors of the above diploid species hybridized to give ancestors of the tetraploid species of *Brassicas*.